Optimize SQL Server estate monitoring with Redgate SQL Monitor

 SQL Server Query Metrics

 The next portion of the server performance metrics is a prioritized list of queries impacting the server.
-In this example the data is sorted by Duration, but you can sort via the remainder of the columns to help focus your efforts.
+In this example the data is sorted by Duration, but you can sort via the remainder of the columns to help focus your optimization efforts.
 You can see a preview of the Top 10 Queries and Top 10 Waits including the Execution Count, Duration in milliseconds, CPU time, Physical Reads, Logical Reads, Logical Writes, and the associated database.

-However, the troubleshooting really begins when you click on the arrow to the left of the query to see the full set of code and the query plan.
+However, the troubleshooting really begins when you click on the arrow to the left of the query to see the full set of code and the SQL query plan.
 The left portion of the interface includes Expensive Operations and Data-Heavy Operations that can be clicked on to navigate to that statement in the query plan and get the performance metrics for that statement.
 You also have the ability to scroll left and right / up and down to see the entire query plan and focus on the costs in red that are at the top of each operation.

 SQL Server Instance Metrics

 SQL Monitor includes over a dozen instance level metrics to explain how the overall SQL Server instance is performing and where bottlenecks exist.
 Examples include: Batch Requests / second, SQL Compilations, Page Splits, User Connections, Locking, Latching, Deadlocks and more.
 SQL Monitor also enables tempdb monitoring that comes with dedicated metrics and graphs.

 Additionally, disk usage for each drive (including disk, overall volume size, space usage, read, write and transfers) are updated in real time to view disk drive performance.

 Azure Elastic Pools and Azure SQL DB

 SQL Monitor also includes cloud specific performance data.
 Below is one example for Azure Elastic Pools and Azure SQL DB where the DTU usage is reported to help understand trends and associated costs.